throneless-tech/jobsboard/content/post/National-Institute-for-Reproductive-Health_Digital-Communications-Manager.md

 +++
 NIRH Seeks: Digital Communications Manager
 Reports to: Deputy Director for Communications

-About National Institute for Reproductive Health & NIRH Action Fund:
-The National Institute for Reproductive Health (NIRH) and the National Institute for Reproductive Health Action Fund (NIRH Action Fund) are advocacy groups that fight for just and equitable access to reproductive health care and build political power for reproductive freedom.
-We launch campaigns, change policy, and elect candidates, all by working hand-in- hand with reproductive health, rights, and justice organizations in states and cities across the country.
-We work in communities where the need is great and we can make a difference, so the fabric of reproductive freedom is harder to tear apart.
-At the national level, we go where others don’t, engaging in groundbreaking public opinion research, proactive policy initiatives, and innovative advocacy campaigns to shape a new national conversation about reproductive freedom.
-Our political arm, the NIRH Action Fund, works in parallel to change state and local electoral and policy landscapes.

 Position Summary:
 The Digital Communications Manager position is an integral part of the communications department, and will create and execute digital strategies to identify and engage supporters, advocates, and media through campaigns including social media platforms, email alerts, and the organizational website.
 The Digital Manager will work interdepartmentally across the organization, translate the organization’s vision and goals to its digital properties, and develop and execute outreach strategies to various constituencies.
 This is an opportunity for someone who is enthusiastic about fighting for just and equitable access to reproductive health care, excited about building engagement with activists and supporters, and has the technical expertise to leverage our websites, database, and email program to build power for reproductive freedom.